roomacarthur/seastainability/README.md

 ### Typography:

 Following along with the design brief I want the user to have a very friendly and eco sensible experiance for this I have picked Two fonts Both from the Google Fonts library.
-Fonts used are [Lato](https://fonts.google.com/specimen/Lato?query=lato) and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).
+Fonts used are [Lato](https://fonts.google.com/specimen/Lato?query=lato)for headings and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto) for all written content.

 ### Colours: